Global Competition Policy

 This session will focus on state aid policy, an area where Brexit creates considerable potential for divergence, and what the tension between national and international policies will mean for existing frameworks governing state aid.

 - How will Brexit affect the institutional limits of the state aid framework?
 Will the UK’s industrial strategy lead to a more interventionist approach from government as it adopts a more active role?

 - Will compliance with state aid rules be a condition of any trading arrangement between the UK and EU and under what circumstances can it be achieved, given the uncertainty and complexity surrounding the post-Brexit transition?

-- What would a change in the approach to state aid in the UK mean for EU investigations, such as preferential tax treatments in member states for international businesses?
+- What would a change in the approach to state aid in the UK mean for other competition regulators, in the EU and internationally?

 15:30 – 16:00 Afternoon refreshments